Bricktech2000/Notes/notes/proxy.md

 **see** [[statistics]], [[goodhart's law]], [[equality]]

-**definition** a _proxy_ is a variable that is not in itself directly relevant, but that serves in place of an unobservable or immeasurable variable &mdash; Wikipedia
+**definition** a _proxy_ is a variable that is not in itself directly relevant, but that serves in place of an unobservable or immeasurable variable --- Wikipedia

 [[proxy]]es have either a positive or a negative correlation with the variable they are proxies for